 HERE ARE SOME IMPORTANT 2000-2001 CANNONDALE FACTS

 (1) The bikes rolling off the assembly line were 2001 models.
 Cannondale tinkered with the idea of calling them 2000 models up until April 15, but then made the decision that calling them 2000’s would serve no purpose.

 (2) The first run of bikes were called MX400’s, even though their actual displacement was 432cc.
 Why?
 Because the MX400 decals had already been printed.

 (3) There was not a full-time Cannondale motocross team on the National circuit (Keith Johnson only planned to race Mt.
 Morris and Southwick).

-(4) Cannondale planed to continue to work on refinements to the bike and to make running changes if necessary.
-Among those running changes were to eventual rename the bike as the MX432 and whatever improvements that their R&D department could produce.
+(4) Cannondale planned to continue to work on refinements to the bike and to make running changes if necessary.
+Among those planned running changes were to eventually rename the bike as the MX432 and whatever improvements that their R&D department could produce.
 In 2002, Cannondale ended up calling the bike the X440.
-2003 was the last year of the bikes production as Cannondale filed for bankruptcy spending as much as $80,000,000 on the project.
+2003 was the last year of the bikes production as Cannondale filed for bankruptcy after spending as much as $80,000,000 on the project.

 (5) Although it was declared the “Bike of the Year” by one motorcycle magazine, MXA wrote a scathing review of the Cannondale, listing everything from the failure of the bike to finish any races, the weak clutch, heavy overall weight, poor rising rate, spotty electric starting and exhaust pipe design that had no effective tuned length.
 It made Jody’s list of the worst bikes he ever raced.